ADVERTISEMENT

 If you’re writing a book you plan to sell, you’ll want an ISBN (International Standard Book Number), a unique commercial identifier.
 Your publisher or POD service can supply one, although this locks you into keeping your book with that company.
 And when you purchase your own ISBN for about $125 through an agency called Bowker, you can come up with your own publishing company name.

 Once you have an ISBN, you’ll need yet another number, an LCCN (Library of Congress Control Number), if you want to add your book to the Library of Congress.
 A POD publisher can’t do this for you.
-Follow these instructions.
+Learn more about the process here.
 There’s no fee, but you must order the LCCN before your book is published, and once it’s published, you have to send a copy to the Library of Congress.
 The ISBN and LCCN must appear on your book’s copyright page.
 In the end, you’ll be proud that you took steps to preserve and present your family history.

 Related Reads